 When things seem to be going wrong, it's always easier to see the bad instead of the good.
 Find something good in each important area of your life: work, family, friends, and health.
 Thinking about the good can help you get through the bad times.

 Be Nice to Yourself

 What are your talents, abilities, and goals?
 Are you expecting too much from yourself?
 Don't expect more of yourself than you have or are able to give.
 It's OK to say "no" to things that you don't really want or need to do.

 For those stressful situations or problems that cannot be changed, develop a simple plan of action.
 Ask yourself the following questions:

-"Will this be important two years from now?"
+- "Will this be important 2 years from now?"

 Talk to Someone About Your Stressors